tralf-strues/mipt-2nd-semester-asm/nasm-linux/hash-table/README.md

 ![](bin/res/../../images/callgrind_failed2.png)

-Still there functions at the top which aren't related to the Hash Table.
+Still there are functions at the top which aren't related to the Hash Table.

 ### Final testing program
 In order to minimize the time required by loading and parsing input file, I have found a [file](https://github.com/dwyl/english-words) containing just 466,472 words (with no definitions whatsoever).
-The test comprises of FIXME:10 insertions of all the words into the hash table and FIXME:120 searches of all of them.
+The test comprises of FIXME:5 insertions of all the words into the hash table and FIXME:150 searches of all of them.
 Let's look at the profiler

 ![](bin/res/../../images/callgrind_hash_table_only.png)